Homeschoolers Who Changed The World

 An American professional surfer who survived a horrific shark attack in 2003 which left her left arm bitten off.
 The fact that her arm got bitten off is crazy, but what’s even crazier is that after the shark attack she victoriously returned to surfing!
-This passion and drive is greatly admired, to watch her story, check out the movie “Heart of a soul surfer”.
+This passion and drive are greatly admired, to watch her story, check out the movie “Heart of a Soul Surfer”.

 Serena Williams and Venus Williams

 The Tennis champion sisters!
 They worked and worked for years as children perfecting their skills to what it has developed into today.
 As children, they were homeschooled.
 This early education choice allowed them to focus and harness their talents and passions as Tennis players without the influence of others.
 Serena and Venus Williams are ranked as some of the top Tennis players in America.

 Also known as President Theodore Roosevelt, served as President of the United States (1901-1909).
 Before he was the 26th president he was the Vice President of the United States, under President William McKinley, but before he was Vice President of America he was the governor of New York, but before that, he was… Homeschooled!
 As a child, Theodore Roosevelt was homeschooled because of his illness, and asthma.

 An American writer who wrote a number of children novels, but the one she is most noted for his “The Little House on the Prairie book series” it was based on her childhood in a settler family

 The most well known American inventor and businessman.
 He has created many inventions that have influenced life on earth. for example, the phonograph, the motion picture camera, and the long-lasting practical electric light bulb.
 Homeschooling paved the way for Edison’s success.
 The first formal school he went to, he was belittled and put down causing him to storm out of school and pursue homeschooling.